imrafaelmerino/imrafaelmerino/README.md

 course.
 The resultant creation, **vertx-effect**, incorporates expressions like CondExp, SwitchExp, and IfElseExp from * *Lisp**.

-A poignant note: The untimely passing † of Joe Armstrong in 2019, just months before a potential meeting, was a somber moment.
+A poignant note: The untimely passing † of Joe Armstrong in 2019 was a somber moment.
 His brilliance, humility, and kindness continue to resonate through his enduring work, encouraging all to delve into and appreciate his profound legacy.

 ---